Having Things Under Control

 Preparing course schedules with BASIS

 You can use the central campus management system BASIS to create your personal course schedule.
 BASIS contains the course catalog and a wealth of details about the courses (e.g. course type, venue, time, name of teacher).
 As a student, you can register for and withdraw from courses and examinations.
-You will need your Uni-ID and password, both of which you will be sent automatically (via post) together with your semester paperwork after you have enrolled and paid the semester fee.
+You will need your Uni-ID and password, both of which you will be provided automatically in the application portal after enrollment.
 Please be aware that some courses build on one another and that you will need to factor into your course schedule the time it takes to get from one venue to another.

 We would highly recommend taking part in a BASIS induction session, which nearly all subjects offer as part of the information events during Orientation Weeks.
 As well as your subject-specific study advisors, you can also contact BASIS Support if you have any questions about or problems with BASIS.